 Fix $g\in G.$ For any automorphism $\alpha :G\rightarrow G,$ define $ b_{n}=|\alpha ^{n}(g)|_{S}.$ Suppose that $g=s_{1}s_{2}\cdots s_{k}$ with $ k=|g|_{S}.$ Note that $b_{n}=|\alpha ^{n}(g)|_{S}=|\alpha ^{n}(s_{1})\alpha ^{n}(s_{2})\cdots \alpha ^{n}(s_{k})|_{S}\leq l^{\prime }(\alpha ^{n})|g|_{S}.$ Therefore, we have

-This implies that $l(\alpha )$ is an upper bounded for growth rate of $ \{|\alpha ^{n}(g)|_{S}\}.$ The growth rate is studied a lot in geometric group theory (for example, see \cite{le} for growth of automorphisms of free groups).
+This implies that $l(\alpha )$ is an upper bound for the growth rate of $ \{|\alpha ^{n}(g)|_{S}\}.$ The growth rate is studied a lot in geometric group theory (for example, see \cite{le} for growth of automorphisms of free groups).